Miladiu/Honkai-Star-Rail-Dialogue-Skipper/README.md

 ![HSR Dialoge Skipper](HSR%20Dialoge%20Skipper.gif)

 - If script is still up, it means i wasn't banned for using it.
 Still, third-party software always comes with a risk of account suspension or ban.
+- Run autohotkey .ahk file as administrator otherwise it won't work in game.
 - The script is configured for a screen resolution of 1920x1080
 - The hotkey to activate the script is F12.
 - The script is programmed to stop after 60 seconds to prevent the user from getting stuck due to continuous clicking in the same location.